 In addition, this pillow is hypoallergenic and the pillowcases are made from Crabyarn® fiber which has technology that makes it naturally antibacterial.
 Although the pillow is not washable (spot-clean only please!), the antibacterial foam inhibits the growth of microorganisms which keeps the pillows smelling fresh!
 See our full pillow review here.

 Baby Nursing / Feeding Pillows

-A baby nursing or feeding pillow are pillows made for parents!
+A baby nursing or feeding pillow is a pillow made for parents!
 Using a pillow while nursing (or even just while holding baby) is a life-saver!
 It saves your wrist with support and makes it so much easier in those early days.
 When baby is older and can support their own head, it helps to allow more freedom of your hands too.
 When mine were little, I used to read to one and nurse the other while using a nursing pillow.